Biden order to boost mining may not have quick payoff - NewsBreak

 "I believe this is going to be the second coming of environmental destruction,'' said Day Hinkey, a member of the Fort McDermitt Paiute and Shoshone tribe and an organizer with People of Red Mountain, a group that opposes the vast Thacker Pass lithium mine in northern Nevada.

 Another Nevada lithium mine is planned near a desert ridge where a rare wildflower has been proposed for listing as an endangered species.
-The mine's developer, Australia-based Ioneer, said the expected habitat protections for the rare Tiehm's buckwheat would not affect its mining activities, and company operations would not jeopardize conservation of the species.
+The mine’s developer, Australia-based Ioneer, said habitat protections for the rare Tiehm’s buckwheat will not affect its planned mining activities.

 Comments / 0